-It is the policy of UTHSC-H that all research must be conducted in compliance with research related requirements, good clinical practice requirements, CPHS requirements and applicable regulatory requirements and any noncompliance should be reported to CPHS.
+Research must be conducted in compliance with research related requirements, good clinical practice requirements, IRB requirements and applicable regulatory requirements and any noncompliance should be reported to the IRB.

-Compliance: Adherence to all research related requirements, good clinical practice requirements, CPHS requirements and applicable regulatory requirements.
+Compliance: Adherence to all research related requirements, good clinical practice requirements, IRB requirements and applicable regulatory requirements.

 Serious Noncompliance: An act or omission to act that has the potential to increase a physical, psychological, safety, or privacy risk to research participants.